Welcome to the new Salesforce UI – Salesforce Lightning Experience

 Let me briefly go through a couple of new features which make Lightning so special:

-Focus on right deals and close them faster
+Focus on the right deals and close them faster

 Opportunity Workspace – new Look & Feel and generally a whole new interface to perform several different actions related to your deals: